-Snyder & Associates hosted a presentation from David Swenson, associate scientist for the Department of Economics at Iowa State University.
-His presentation included research-based insights on current economic conditions.
+Snyder & Associates hosted a presentation from David Swenson, Associate Scientist for the Department of Economics at Iowa State University.
+His presentation included research-based insights into current economic conditions.

 Key topics included: